tmtsoftware/esw-ts/docs/src/main/services/command-service.md

 ## Submit Multiple commands and Wait

-Similar to [SubmitAndWait](#submit-and-wait-for-response), `submitAllAndWait` method can be used to send multiple commands sequentially to the same component.
+Similar to @ref[SubmitAndWait](#submit-and-wait-for-response), `submitAllAndWait` method can be used to send multiple commands sequentially to the same component.
 This could be used to send initialization commands to an HCD, for instance.

 Type definitions of `submitAllAndWait` method can be found @extref:[here](ts-docs:interfaces/clients.commandservice.html#submitallandwait)